tomlamphier/argon/content/docs/techniques/quick-releases.md

 are for getting free, but staying in range to do a follow-up attack.

+Notes:

+1. Energize your fingers by opening them and projecting force to your fingertips.

+2. The position of your elbow at the end of (1) and others is forward the shoulder level, ready to strike.

+The Techniques

 1. Cross hand grab.
 Slide in with elbow tucked, making your hand point straight up.
 Lift your elbow so that arm is now horizontal.
 Pull out against thumb.
 Freed hand comes to your shoulder,